National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   Ok, great.
   I think we have a working example.
   I'm going to extract all of these into a spreadsheet.
-  Please go through this one more time and then I'll share with the group to review.
+  Please go through this one more time and then I'll share it with the group to review.

 ## Data Preparation {#sec-story-preparation}